MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 * [The first time source files are loaded, breakpoints might not trigger](https://bugs.chromium.org/p/chromium/issues/detail?id=1133307&q=%22instrumentation%20breakpoints%22&can=2)

 Status:
-*  This checkbox is present in Microsoft Edge Canary v107.
+*  This checkbox is present in Microsoft Edge Canary 107.
-*  This checkbox is present in Microsoft Edge Stable v105.
+*  This checkbox is present in Microsoft Edge Stable 105.

 <!-- ====================================================================== -->
 ## Enable re-designed Breakpoint Sidebar Pane in the Sources Panel
 <!-- preserve heading = UI label -->

-_new as of v106_
+_new as of Microsoft Edge 106_

 Whether to show the re-designed version of the **Breakpoint Sidebar** pane in the **Sources** tool.